 AOPA Aliens and Non-U.S. Citizens Seeking Flight Training Guide: Click Here!

-Currently we are not taken international students.
-Only U.S citizens and/or U.S permanent residents.
+Currently we are not taking international students.
+Only U.S citizens and/or U.S permanent residents or individuals with

 ALIENS AND NON-U.S. CITIZENS SEEKING FLIGHT TRAINING GUIDE